amarptel/100-days-of-code/r1-log.md

 Changed navbar font size, changed background of webpage and added in a nice font for my homepage section.
 ### R1D8
 Adjusted homepage text to a better place, and added in icons, while successfully changing the colour of one on hover.
+### R1D9
+Adjusted homepage text again to be centered, added in logos changing on hover and redirecting the user to my respective links.
+Also adjusted the width aspect ratio.